tjvantoll/articles/kendo/angular-v-react/article.md

 Similarly, Angular also has a concept of services and dependency injection that I’ve always had a hard time seeing the value of.

-Creating a service in Angular takes a few steps, the first of which is creating a `.service.ts` file, and then including a bit of metadata before declaring the service class.
+Creating a service in Angular takes a few steps, the first of which is creating a `.service.ts` file, and marking that service’s exported class with an `@Injectable` decorator.

 ``` TypeScript
 @Injectable({